sweiler6420/AverageInvestorService/README.md

 #### AWS EVENTBRIDGE

   The last piece of the puzzle for our automated microservice is setting a trigger for our lambda.
-Eventbridge is surely our best option here since we only need it to be trigger mon-fri sometime in the night.
+Eventbridge is surely our best option here since we only need it to be triggered mon-fri sometime in the night.
 It is easy enough to setup the EventBridge trigger and can actually be done through the Lambda function trigger settings!

   ##### AWS EVENTBRIDGE -- Setup